 A good friend of mine—one who is quite adept when it comes to cars—has told me repeatedly that it’s always cheaper to repair a car than it is to replace it.
 That sounds like a broad statement, but I believe that in most cases it’s actually true.
 Here’s why:

 No monthly payment.
 Since the average new car now costs somewhere between $20,000 and $30,000 (but obviously it can be much higher), you will almost certainly have to buy the car with a loan.
-And that will mean a monthly payment.
+And that will mean a monthly payment, which could really mess up your monthly budget.
 A typical car payment today is in the $400-$500 per month range, but it could be a little less—or a lot more.
 If the payment is in the middle of the range, say $450, you’ll pay $5,400 per year in payments for the new car ($450 X 12 months) for the next few years.
 Is it worth taking on that expense to avoid a $1,000 repair bill?
 Probably not.
 Note: be sure to pay attention to not just the monthly payment amount, but the duration of the loan as well!

 No up-front outlay for a down payment.
 If you buy a new car, not only will you have monthly payments, but you also have to make a fairly large down payment in order to keep the monthly payments from being too high.
 Even with a trade-in on your old car, you may still need to put up several thousand dollars extra in order to keep the monthly payments reasonable.
 How does that look compared to the repair bill?